CNebulaX Handbook (built 1.06.04, September 9th 2006)

 ● The CNebulaX main library (Reference)

-of LX200 classic telescopes
+● Control of LX200 classic telescopes

-CNebulaX to the latest release, and install all the
+• BEFORE STARTING: Update CNebulaX to the latest release, and install all the

-trails) are only available in the latest release.
-Note that there can be
+latest release.
+Note that there can be discrepancies between the handbook and

-version you are using: they may be not synchronised and I am always making
+the CNebulaX version you are using: they may be not

-• SOME LINKS
+• SOME LINKS:

 ● CNebulaX main page